XiWen0627/CLforRoadRepresentation/README.md

 # Contrastive Multi-Modal Graph Representation Learning for Road-level Operating Mode Distribution Prediction using Open Source Data.
 ## Brief Introduction
+In this study, we propose a contrastive multi-modal graph representation learning framework based on open-source urban data for city-wide operating mode distribution estimation.
+The framework integrates street view images, satellite images, and road information into unified road embeddings.
+Pre-trained visual and textual encoders are integrated with graph-based unsupervised learning to capture both cross-modal dependencies and spatial correlations among roads.

 ## Intuition
 Different modalities of data provides complementary information for understanding road characteristics.